mtabini/G76-Mini/README.md

 The G76 Mini's SystemVerilog source can be compiled using Quartus II; you should be able to just open the [VGA320.qpf](./VGA320.qpf) project and, provided that you use the same pinout as I did, compile and write it to the hardware.

-Diguring out how to actually connect the CPLD to your computer can be a frustrating experience; the Max II is officially obsolete, and supported only by older versions of Quartus.
+Figuring out how to actually connect the CPLD to your computer can be a frustrating experience; the Max II is officially obsolete, and supported only by older versions of Quartus.
 Unfortunately, these come with unsigned drivers that cannot be installed on Windows 10, leading to much confusion.

 In the end, this process worked for me: